 The voice is produced as air from the lungs moves up through and vibrates the vocal cords.
 This is called phonation.
 The voice is then changed as it travels up through the different-shaped spaces of the throat, nose, and mouth.
 This is called resonance.
 Voice disorders include both phonation and resonance disorders:

 The voice may be harsh, hoarse, raspy, cut in and out, or show sudden changes in pitch with phonation disorders.
-Voice disorders can be due to vocal nodules, papillomas, ulceration, a laryngeal web, paralysis or weakness of the vocal cords, or difficulty timing breathing for speech.
+Voice disorders can be due to vocal nodules, papillomas, ulceration, a laryngeal web, paralysis or weakness of the vocal cords, and difficulty timing breathing for speech.

-These are caused by an imbalance in sound energy as the voice passes through the spaces of the throat, nose, or mouth.
+Resonance disorders are caused by an imbalance in sound energy as the voice passes through the spaces of the throat, nose, or mouth.
 When parents report that their child’s voice sounds “nasal” they are usually hearing one of two different types of resonance disorder:

 Reasons for Concern